Brotherbond/thrive_cart/README.md

 To get started with Thrive Cart, you need to set up products, create a product catalog, configure delivery charge rules, and define offers.
 Below is a step-by-step guide:

+***NB: Subtotal is the total cost of items in the basket before applying the delivery and offer rules; it might be greater than the actual total paid.***

 ```php
 <?php
 use App\Product;